adamsilver/fdpb/05-an-inbox.md

 When in read-mode there are no checkboxes or any other form paraphernalia.
 The row is a link which takes users to read the email.
 When in manage-mode, the row turns into a `<label>`.
 When clicked, it marks (or unmarks) the checkbox just like normal.

 Modes are best suited when one mode is used more frequently than the other.
-But, when both are used frequently, like an inbox, having to switch back and forth all the time is undesirable.
+But, when both are used frequently, like an inbox, having to switch back and forth all the time may be undesirable.

-*(Note: we should try and avoid modes, but if they are necessary, the interface must make it obvious which mode is invoked.)*
+*(Note: we should try and avoid modes, but if they're necessary, the interface must make it obvious which mode is invoked.)*

 ### Visually Hide The Label

 Instead of using modes, we can add a visually hidden label.
 There are two ways to do this.
 The first is to use the `aria-labelledby` attribute (shown below) which uses existing content to label the checkbox.
 The downside is that it means adding `id` attributes.
-In any case, ARIA shouldn't be used unless there is no better alternative&mdash;something first noted in chapter 1, “A Registration Form”.
+In any case, ARIA shouldn't be used unless there is no better alternative—something first noted in chapter 1, “A Registration Form”.

 ```HTML
 <li>